prividentity/PrivateIdentity-Oldd/C#-SDK.md

 ##FAQ
-1. Sample App (.\bin\Debug\prividModuleApp.exe) is not working Ensure that the Machine is x64 with Windows operating system 10.
+1. Sample App (.\bin\Debug\prividModuleApp.exe) is not working Ensure that the Machine is x64 with Windows operating system 10 or 11.
 Check your access rights for the path where you extracted the package.

 2. Image is not getting enrolled